yangyuegly/scheduler/README.md

 - Problem: both students off meal plan and the environment can benefit from shared resources.
 - Our app would have the following features to address the problem:
-  - sharing utensils/ ingredients/condiments
+  - a platform for students to share utensils/ ingredients/condiments
-  - verifying students in different dorms
+  - community feature for students in different dorms
+  - a more efficient meal credit sharing algorithm
-  - food
+  - splitting delivery fee

 ### Idea 2